 I wanted in on some of that action!
 The only problem was that, well, those guys are pros, and I'm just some media schlep looking for a scrap.

 Fast forward a few day to Duranbah (one of the most high-performance waves on the planet) where I saw former pro surfer turned coach Chris Gallagher filming two of his clients, CJ and Damien Hobgood.

 “What's up, Gally?
 Dude, gimme the quick course.
 What can I do right now to surf better?
 Like Parko and those guys!”

 Gallagher immediately threw out three really good surfing tips, which just about every one of us can benefit from.
 Here they are:

 “Today's surfboards aren't designed for you to place your back foot anywhere but on the tail.
 With all the intricate vees and contours shapers are putting from the fins back, you're doing yourself and your high-performance board a disservice by having your back foot not over that part of the board.
 Basically, that last eight inches of your board — directly over your cluster of fins — is the sweet spot.”

 Surf through your hips

 “Use your core to rip.
 You shouldn't be leading your turns with your arms; it looks ugly and has no substance behind it, meaning you'll be surfing weak.
 Instead, focus on using your hips as a swivel point; the spray you'll be chucking will speak volumes.”

-As a coach to the Hobgoods and now the up-and-coming Marshall brothers (Jake, Connor, and Nick), Chris Gallagher is a hot commodity in the surfing world.
+As a coach to the Hobgoods and the Marshall brothers (Jake, Connor and Nick), Chris Gallagher is a hot commodity in the surfing world.
 But he's also looking to expand his coaching program to normal, everyday surfers like you and me who want to get better.
-Shoot him an email at firstname.lastname@example.org if you’d like to further inquire about his services.